koka-lang/koka/doc/spec/tour.kk.md

 ```
 ~

-# A Tour of Koka { #tour }
+# A Tour of &koka; { #tour }

-This is a short introduction to the Koka programming language.
+This is a short introduction to the &koka; programming language.

-Koka is a _function-oriented_ language that separates pure values from
+&koka; is a _function-oriented_ language that separates pure values from
 side-effecting computations (The word 'k&omacron;ka' (or &#x52B9;&#x679C;) means
-"effect" or "effective" in Japanese).
-Koka is also
+"effect" or "effective" in Japanese). &koka; is also
-flexible and `fun`: Koka has many features that help programmers to easily
+flexible and `fun`: &koka; has many features that help programmers to easily
 change their data types and code organization correctly even in large-scale
 programs, while having a small strongly-typed language core with a familiar
 brace syntax.